'Below the thunders of the upper deep;

 Personal View: Beware includes spoilers

-The kraken Wakes is perhaps Wyndham's most political work, as he takes swipes at Communism, Conservativism, and the Media.
+The Kraken Wakes is perhaps Wyndham's most political work, as he takes swipes at Communism, Conservatism, and the Media.
 The author clearly has a disdain for the Soviet approach to diplomacy, but also observes that the effect on international commerce is one of the most persuasive arguments for action.
 It is also interesting to note that until two nuclear-carrying British Naval vessels are lost, the average Joe Soap is not entirely convinced that there really is an underwater alien presence, with the Soviets hitherto being blamed for the loss of shipping.
 Throughout the predictions of Doctor Bocker, an academic who has intuitive opinions on the Xenobathites, are met with derision.

 Wyndham's climate change is more dramatic than the one discussed today, as the ice-caps are melted over the course of a few years.
 Global Warming was not envisaged, but Wyndham does give great thought to the challanges of rising sea-levels.
 The Kraken Wakes showcases first-class storytelling, though the ending is slightly anti-climatic, or at least the marvellous Phase Three could have been expanded just a little more.
 I especially liked the sudden manner in which the semi-apocalypse is introduced.